davidakennedy/davidakennedy.com/_src/posts/2022-12-28-featured-in-webaim-newsletter-december-2022.md

   - Work
 ---

-WebAIM listed one of my recent posts, [on Accessibility and MVPs](/blog/accessibility-and-mvps/), in [their own newsletter](https://webaim.org/newsletter/2022/december).
+WebAIM listed one of my recent posts, [on Accessibility and MVPs](/blog/accessibility-and-mvps/), in [its own newsletter](https://webaim.org/newsletter/2022/december).
 That post grew out of some of the resistance to accessibility I've seen from social media companies trying to take Twitter's place.